chengyawlow/SlackedFace/README.md

 ## Pre-Trained Models and Extended Experimental Results

-We will provide additional materials, including pre-trained models and our extended experimental results for high-resolution/mixed-resolution face recognition in future.
+We will provide additional materials, including pre-trained models and our extended experimental results for high-resolution/mixed-resolution face recognition in the future. <br>

+## Citation
+C. Y. Low, J. C. L. Chai, J. Park, K. An, M. Cha, "SlackedFace: Learning a Slacked Margin for Low-Resolution Face Recognition," Paper Presented at the BMVC 2023: British Machine Vision Conference, Aberdeen, UK Nov.
+2023.

 ## Acknowledgement